Maximal volume entropy rigidity for $\mathsf{RCD}^*(-(N-1),N)$ spaces: Introduction

 The article is organized as follows.
-In \S \ref{Preliminaries}, we review definitions and properties of metric measure spaces and, in particular, $\RCDst$ spaces that will be needed in the paper.
-In \S \ref{sec-Busemann}, using the Bishop-Gromov volume comparison theorem we provide the upper estimate of the volume entropy for $\RCDst(-(N-1),N)$ spaces.
-For the rigidity case, we construct the Busemann function $u$, calculate its Hessian and construct a Regular Lagrangian Flow associated to $\nabla u$.
-In \S \ref{sec-CheegerE} we estimate the minimal weak upper gradient of functions of the form $ f \circ F_t$ for $f \in W^{1,2}(\tilde X, \tilde d, \tilde m)$.
-In the next section we use this to improve the regularity of the Regular Lagrangian Flow $F$, define the metric measure space $(X',d',m')$ and estimate the minimal weak upper gradients of functions $g \in W^{1,2}(X')$ in terms of functions in $W^{1,2}(\tilde X)$.
+In Section \ref{Preliminaries}, we review definitions and properties of metric measure spaces and, in particular, $\RCDst$ spaces that will be needed in the paper.
+In Section \ref{sec-Busemann}, using the Bishop-Gromov volume comparison theorem we provide the upper estimate of the volume entropy for $\RCDst(-(N-1),N)$ spaces.
+For the rigidity case, we construct the Busemann function $u$, calculate its Hessian and construct a Regular Lagrangian Flow $F$ associated to $\nabla u$.
+In Section \ref{sec-CheegerE} we estimate the minimal weak upper gradient of functions of the form $ f \circ F_t$ for $f \in W^{1,2}(\tilde X, \tilde d, \tilde m)$.
+In the next section we use this to improve the regularity of the Regular Lagrangian Flow $F$, define the metric measure space quotient $(X',d',m')$ and estimate the minimal weak upper gradients of functions $g \in W^{1,2}(X')$ in terms of functions in $W^{1,2}(\tilde X)$.
 Moreover, we prove that $(X',d',m')$ is an infinitesimally Hilbertian space.
-In \S \ref{sec-Isom} we use Gigli's Contraction By Local Duality Lemma, and his proposition on isomorphisms via duality with Sobolev norms, to show that the warped product space $\mathbb R \times_{e^t} X'$ is isometric to $(\tilde X, \tilde d, \tilde m)$.
-In \S \ref{sec-RCDcond} we prove that $(X',d',m')$ is an $\RCDst(-(N-1), N-1)$ space.
-In the final section we see that $N \in \mathbb N$ and $\mathbb R \times_{e^t} X'$ is isometric to the hyperbolic space $\mathbb H^N$.
+In Section \ref{sec-Isom} we use Gigli's Contraction By Local Duality Lemma, and his proposition on isomorphisms via duality with Sobolev norms, to show that the warped product space $\mathbb R \times_{e^t} X'$ is isometric to $(\tilde X, \tilde d, \tilde m)$.
+In Section \ref{sec-RCDcond} we prove that $(X',d',m')$ is an $\RCDst(0, N)$ space.
+In the final section we see that $N \in \mathbb N$ and $\mathbb R \times_{e^t} X'$ is isometric to the hyperbolic space $\mathbb H^N$, and prove the stability result, Theorem~\ref{stability}.

 On a complementary direction, the work of Besson-Courtois-Gallot \cite{BCGlong, BCG-acta} treated the {\it minimal} entropy of smooth manifolds and established major rigidity results for locally symmetric spaces of negative curvature.
-Their work implies that negatively curved locally symmetric Riemannian metrics with given total volume cannot be perturbed to nonsymmetric ones without increasing the volume entropy.
+Their work implies that negatively curved locally symmetric Riemannian metrics with given total volume cannot be perturbed to non-symmetric ones without increasing the volume entropy.
 A number of important corollaries in geometric rigidity and applications to dynamics then follow.
 We have also extended these barycenter techniques to $\RCDst$ spaces in \cite{RCD-Bary}.